luyadev/luya/docs/releases/note_rc2.md

 The final release of LUYA is around the corner!
 But for now, release candidate 2 has improved several things and fixed many bugs.

 + The administration now speaks French, too!
-It is now available in the following languages: German, English, Russian, French and Spanish (which is still missing some translations).
+It is available in the following languages: German, English, Russian, French and Spanish (which is still missing some translations).
 + The language of the administration can now be stored for each user individually.
 + Relational data can now be opened in new tabs in the NgRest CRUD view.
 + In the CMS there is a new page setting "SEO Title" allowing to define a custom title tag for the current page for SEO optimisations.
-+ The administration module is faster due to asset file removements.
++ The administration module is faster due to asset files removed.
-+ It is now possible to replace files in the filemanager without the file path changing (so that links to the files keep working).
++ It is now possible to replace a file in the filemanager without its URL changing (so that links to the file keep working).
 + Files can now be dragged & dropped as well as copied & pasted to the filemenager.
 (Keep in mind that images and files pasted from the clipboard will receive a generic name).
 + Scaffolding became much more powerful when creating blocks, modules and executing CRUD commands.
 Try it out!
 + The CRUD view remembers the sorting of lists and the application of filters by storing them in the user settings.